 Foods and drinks to avoid after teeth extraction

-Here are some foods and drinks to avoid teeth extraction as these can trigger dry socket that may lead to complications.
+Here are some foods and drinks to avoid teeth extraction, as these can trigger dry sockets that may lead to complications.

 Gummies, candies, and nuts